Estimating customer impatience in a service system with unobserved balking

-The resulting method was rather slow, especially for a relatively large sample sizes $n$ and/or a relatively large dimension $p$ of the parameter space.
+The resulting method turned out time-consuming, especially for a relatively large sample sizes $n$ and/or a relatively large dimension $p$ of the parameter space.
 However, it typically returns considerably more robust results than off-the-shelf optimization routines (that in addition tended to converge very slowly).

 Table \ref{tbl:hyper_confidence} presents the marginal confidence intervals obtained by the normal approximation for an example of a HE cdf $H_\theta(\cdot)$ with $p=2$.
 Observe that the variance of the estimation error is large, even for a substantial sample size.
 The accuracy is much higher for the low rate of $\beta_1=0.25$ than the higher rate of $\beta_2=1$.
 This may be explained by the fact that the likelihood function is almost flat for high values of $\beta_2$.